Rubber bands ontop of a stock trading computer screen

 Prices may also move really quickly in the opposite direction if you touch a Bollinger band.
 When the bands tighten during a period of low volatility, it increases the chances of a sharp price move in the opposite direction hence beginning a trending move this is called a Bollinger Squeeze.

-There are several different ways Bollinger Bands are played, I love playing the oversold and overbought trading setups, where prices trade outside Bollinger Bands for several days (this setup takes a lot of practice and a solid trading system).
-Additionally, Bollinger Band Squeezes, whereas volatility comes to a standstill, it foreshadows a huge move about to take place is another useful trick (I don't play this one as much, however).
+There are several different ways to play Bollinger Bands.
+I love playing the oversold and overbought trading setups, where prices trade outside Bollinger Bands for several days (this setup takes a lot of practice and a solid trading system).
+Additionally, Bollinger Band Squeezes, whereas volatility comes to a standstill and foreshadows a huge move about to take place, are another useful trick (I don't play this one as much, however).

 Conclusion

-The beauty of Bollinger Band calculations is using the standard settings, 95% of the time price will be within the bands.
-5% of the time it is not, which means often price will trade in the opposite direction soon after, as shown with the Lucid Motors example above.
-Being able to capture the high probability of a reversal is one of the main reasons Bollinger Band's strategies are such a power indicator and a must for all traders.
+The beauty of Bollinger Band calculations is that using the standard settings, 95% of the time, the price will be within the bands.
+5% of the time, it is not, which means often price will trade in the opposite direction soon after, as shown with the Lucid Motors example above.
+Being able to capture the high probability of a reversal is one of the main reasons Bollinger Band strategies are such a powerful indicator and a must for all traders.

-Like everything in the market, it is not straightforward, you will need to experience this indicator live and do a ton of backtesting to get a good feel of what it is capable of.
-Live practice will be the only way will you be able to use Bollinger Bands effectively.
+Like everything in the market, it is not straightforward.
+You will need to experience this indicator live and do a ton of backtesting to get a good feel of its capabilities.
+Live practice is the only way to use Bollinger Bands effectively.

 Check out my other articles on the ADX and RSI indicators that can help you make money.
 Also, if you are interested in more trading systems, check out my guide to Using Ichimoku Clouds For Daytrading and The Elder Impulse System.